-You might be aware of the public movement that is going on currently to stop using the name Wandering Jew and to use one of the many alternatives such as Inch Plant, Wandering Dude, and so on.
-In this article I’ll be using the term tradescantia throughout in order to avoid confusion but it’s worth knowing other common names too.
+You might be aware of the public movement that is going on currently to stop using the name Wandering Jew.
+One of the many alternatives such as Inch Plant, Wandering Dude, and so on.
+In this article I used the term tradescantia throughout in order to avoid confusion but it’s worth knowing other common names too.

 The story starts a very long time ago, around the 13th century.
-The Wandering Jew is a man in mythology who denied Jesus rest on the way to his Crucifixion and was cursed to walk the Earth until the second coming of Christ.
+The Wandering Jew is a man in mythology who denied Jesus rest on the way to his Crucifixion.
+He was then cursed to walk the Earth until the second coming of Christ.
 There’s so many variations of the story and the details differ each time depending on which source you read.

-It is now commonly accepted that the myth of the Wandering Jew is rooted in antisemitism, stemming from the fact that these plants are invasive species and can grow and take over almost anywhere.
+It is now commonly accepted that the myth of the Wandering Jew is rooted in antisemitism.
+This is due to the idea stemming from the fact that these plants are invasive species and can grow and take over almost anywhere.
 It speaks to the historic and current prejudices held against Jewish communities.
 Jon Greenberg, a Jewish botanist, argues the stance that the name reflects a perception of Jewish people to be unwelcome.

-There have been multiple interpretations of the meanings embedded in the story of the Wandering Jew but the overwhelming consensus is negative and therefore it seems inappropriate to still be used, especially considering the historical practices of naming pests and invasive species after enemies.
+There have been multiple interpretations of the meanings embedded in the story of the Wandering Jew.
+Although the overwhelming consensus is negative and therefore it seems inappropriate to still be used.
+Especially considering the historical practices of naming pests and invasive species after enemies.
 However, the issue runs deeper because of the reclamation of the name, beginning in the 19th Century, where many Jewish people now say they do not find the name offensive.